Pluribus AI 2024 Election Autopsy

 The party took its diverse coalition for granted, leading to a historic, broad-based erosion of support among non-white, young, and working-class voters.

-756 findings
+756 quotes

 52 voices